 Address: City Hall, 700 Broad Street, St. Joseph, MI 49085

 Fax: (269) 985-0346

 Purpose of the Downtown Development Authority

 The DDA can carry out tasks associated with the planning and improvement of the downtown area through a range of eligible public projects, including streetscape, landscaping or utilities along with assistance to developers in the improvement of real estate with the DDA boundaries.

-Properties within the DDA boundaries are assessed a 1.977 mills per $1,000 taxable value.
+Properties within the DDA boundaries are assessed a 1.977 mills per $1,000 taxable value for the 2020-21 fiscal year, with that levy being reduced to 1.9505 mills for the 2021-22 fiscal year due to a Headlee rollback.
 Money is spent on the following: 1) staff that keeps the sidewalks clean throughout the year; 2) seasonal decorations and plantings; 3) cardboard recycling containers; 4) special projects as needed; and 5) financial support of St. Joseph Today.
 As allowed support is given to other activities within the DDA boundaries.

 Downtown Development Authority